bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 ## IMPORTANT:

 This web app runs using AWS S3 bucket storage.
-During the development stage of this project, a security breach of the administrator account resulted in an on-going investigation by AWS - which still has not reached resolution.
+During the development stage of this project, a security breach of the administrator account resulted in an on-going investigation by AWS - which is pending resolution.
 As of this point, the site is completely functional and accessible through the link provided below.
 There is a possibility that the account may be suspended during the review of this project as it has already been submitted.
 To mitigate any confusion, I have notified student care and should the site become unavailable during the review process further discussion will take place.